sirkyp/fhir-t1d-exchange/README.md

 1. Fork the repository
 2. Create a feature branch
-3. Make changes to FSH files
+3. Make changes (FSH or page content files)
-4. Test with SUSHI
+4. Test with SUSHI and IG Publisher
 5. Submit a pull request

 ## Support